jimmyangel/hildemorin/content/blog/2018-04-07-fiber-bowls-tutorial-section-4-of-4.md

 <img class="img-responsive" src="/images/uploads/blog-bowls-tutorial-14.jpg">

-Remember that your bowl is flexible, you may need to fold it depending on the size throat your machine has.
+Remember that your bowl is flexible, you may need to fold it depending on the throat size of your machine.

 The center of your bowl is the trickiest to reach, do this very slowly (and fold your bowl if needed.)